 7. Which type of curriculum design serves as a response to society's demand for integration of knowledge and enables the learner to see relationship among various aspects?

-Answer: A 8.
+d.
+Separate subjects 8.
 Who controls the subject centered-curriculum?

 d.
 Teacher and parent